Send this page to a friend! (click here)

 • Investigation of the cause of the problem, so this can be addressed.

 • Removal of the hard thick skin to promote healing.
-We may prescribe special creams and socks that will help to deeply moisturizer the area.

 • If Cracked Heels are very painful, strapping may be used to 'hold' the cracks together during the healing process.